 River basin management plans in India have traditionally considered the point sources of water pollution.
 The non-point sources of pollution have largely missed out.
-Non-point pollution source is of greater importance than point source pollution particularly in rural catchments, where agricultural run off is the major pollution contributor, which brings nutrients and pesticides to the rivers (Duda, 1993; Jain, 2002).
-Similar conditions of agricultural practices and run off, exists in Ganga basin and thus non point source of pollution to the rivers are of serious concern as mostly pesticides enter river systems via diffuse sources (Holvoet et al., 2007).
-Trends of high levels of pesticide residues in agricultural runoff leading to river contamination have been reported from different part of the world (Schulz, 2001a, b; Varsa, 2011; Oliver et al., 2011).
-In the Ganga river basin, where agriculture predominates the land use activities, pesticides used in agriculture could easily find their way into the river via runoff.
+Non-point pollution sources are of greater importance than point source pollution particularly in rural catchments, where agricultural runoff is the major pollution contributor, which brings nutrients and pesticides to the rivers (Duda, 1993; Jain, 2002).
+Similar conditions of agricultural practices and runoff, exists in Ganga basin and thus non point sources of pollution to the rivers are of serious concern as mostly pesticides entering river systems via diffuse sources (Holvoet et al., 2007).
+Trends of high levels of pesticide residues in agricultural runoff leading to river contamination have been reported from different parts of the world (Schulz, 2001a, b;

+Varca, 2012; Oliver et al., 2011).
+In the Ganga river basin, where agriculture predominate the land use activities, pesticides used in agriculture could easily find their way into the river via runoff.
 Organochlorine pesticides (OCPs) have been extensively used in India for agricultural and public health purposes.
 OCPs in different environmental matrices are a matter of concern as the complete environmental fate of these chemicals is still an unexplored field.

 The Indo-Gangetic alluvium plain, due to fertile soils, is the region of high agriculture and industrial activities with high population density, where pesticides may enter the water environment through runoff.
 As the OCPs are persistent in nature and could easily find their way in runoff after several years of their application (Kreuger, 1998).
-So,

-- even after the recent ban on the use of these pesticides, monitoring of their residues in the river is required to assess the impact on human health and related ecological risks.
-The reported OCP levels in river Ganga are either for specific tributaries or for a stretch of the river.
-There is no single study available which reports the levels of these contaminants across the Ganga basin.
-The glacial melt could be another source - of pesticide contamination in the Ganga basin as glacial melt contributes the major share of Ganga and its tributaries.
-Source apportionment of OCPs in Ganga river is of high importance.
-It is yet to be established whether glacial sources or anthropogenic activities contribute pesticides to various rivers in the Ganga river basin.
-Rivers in the the Ganga basin are the main source of freshwater for half the population of India and - 25 Bangladesh.
-Thus, an understanding of the fate of OCPs in Ganga basin rivers, and identification of their source of origin is warranted.
-Present study reports the status of OCPs in the Ganga river and its major tributaries passing through three different states in India.
-The study area covers 1805 km long stretch of river Ganges, covering 72 % of its entire length.
-Sampling campaigns were carried in three states, i.e. Uttarakhand

-(UK), Uttar Pradesh (UP) and Bihar (BR) which represent major part of the Ganga basin.
+So, even after the recent ban on the use of these pesticides, monitoring of their residues in the rivers is required to assess the

+Stretches Utrakhand (UK) Uttar Pradesh (UP) Bihar (BR) Sampling months Dec 2010-Jan 2011 Jun-Jul 2011 Jul-Aug 2011 Distance (km) 193 1131 341 1st Sampling Point Rudraprayag Bijnor Chhapra Last Sampling Point Haridwar Ballia Kohalgaon No of sampling points 20 36 26 Major rivers covered during Mandakini, Alaknanda, Ramganga, Ghaghra, Yamuna, Son, Gandak, Ganga sampling campaign Bhagirathi, Ganga Varuna, Gomti, Rapti, Aami, Ganga impact on human health and related ecological risks.
+Previously reported OCPs levels in river Ganga are either for specific tributaries or for a stretch of the river.
+There is no single study available reporting the levels of these contaminants across the Ganga basin.
+Source apportionment of OCPs in Ganga river is also of high importance.
+It is yet to be established whether glacial sources or anthropogenic activities contribute pesticides to various rivers of Ganga basin.
+Glacial melt could be another source of pesticide contamination in the Ganga basin as glacial melt contributes the major share of the Ganga and its tributaries.
+Rivers in the Ganga basin are the main source of freshwater for half the population of India and Bangladesh.
+Thus, an understanding of the fate of OCPs in Ganga basin rivers, and identification of their sources of origin is warranted.
+The present study reports the status of OCPs in the Ganga river and its major tributaries passing through three different states in India.
+The study area covers a 1805 km long stretch of river Ganges, covering 72 % of its entire length.
+Sampling campaigns were carried out in three states, i.e., Uttarakhand (UK), Uttar Pradesh (UP) and Bihar (BR), which represent a major part of the Ganga basin.